jonasvm/slr-tiny-machine-learning-models-for-computer-vision/acm/articles/acm_search_results_2026.md

 - Papers not clearly related to embedded, constrained, low-power, or edge AI systems
 - Broad AI, IoT, security, hardware, or systems papers without a clear computer vision and constrained-device focus

-**Notes**

-Title-based screening was used for this initial classification.
-Papers marked as Keep should be checked in full text or abstract screening.
-Papers marked as Discard are considered outside the scope of TinyML / Edge AI for computer vision.

 ---

 # ACM - Initial Screening Table